At a glance

 - Country: Lebanon, the lamb-and-beef reading of the Levantine spit (شاورما لحمة)

-A Beirut shawarma cook builds the cone the night before, laying thin sheets of marinated lamb and beef onto the skewer with strips of their own fat set between the layers and a knob of fat capped at the top.
-This is shawarma lahmeh (شاورما لحمة), the meat version, and it is the form the dish takes where it was always made with the animal it was built around.
-The fat threaded through the stack is the lamb's and the beef's, not a borrowed cap standing in for a leaner meat, and as the cone turns past the flame that fat melts down through every layer and bastes the lean sheets it sits between.
-The slice that comes off tastes of rendered lamb and char because the richness was never substituted in the first place.
+A Beirut cook builds the cone the night before, laying thin sheets of marinated lamb and beef onto the skewer with strips of their own fat set between the layers and a knob of fat capped at the top.
+This is shawarma lahmeh (شاورما لحمة), the meat reading of the dish, made where it was always made with the animal it was built around.
+As the cone turns past the flame, that interleaved fat melts down through every layer and bastes the lean sheets it sits between, and the meat shaved from the face carries rendered lamb and char in every ribbon.
+The richness is built into the stack, which is the technical fact the rest of the dish is organized around.

 The sauce is where the Lebanese counter draws its sharpest line, and it sorts the menu by meat.
 Red meat, the lamb-and-beef shawarma lahmeh, is dressed with tarator, a thinned tahini cut hard with lemon and garlic; chicken shawarma takes toum, the fierce white garlic emulsion whipped from garlic, oil, and lemon.
 Ordering one is partly ordering its sauce, and a counter that runs toum over the beef has crossed a line the regulars notice.
 Pickled turnip stained pink with beetroot, sliced onion in sumac, and sometimes a few fries round out the standard wrap.